tobyweston/java8_course_companion/manuscript/part1/01_lambdas_introduction/03_basic_syntax.md

         body
     }

-we then introduce the new arrow symbol to indicate both that the whole thing is a lambda and that what follows is the body.
+we then introduce the new arrow symbol to indicate both that the whole thing is a lambda and that what follows is the body and that's our basic lambda syntax.

     (args) -> {